What is the False Claims Act?

 There are many protections offered to whistleblowers who bring qui tam suits.
 The lawsuits are filed under seal, which means the relator's identity will be kept a secret, even from the defendant, while the government investigates the validity of the claim.

-Often, potential Relators are hesitant to report their employers’ conduct out of fear of losing their job or being targeting in some other way.
+Often, potential Relators are hesitant to report their employers' conduct out of fear of losing their job or being targeted in some other way.
 For this reason, the False Claims Act prohibits an employer from retaliating against an employee who blows the whistle.
 The employer cannot fire, demote, harass or discriminate in any other way against an employee for engaging in acts in furtherance of a qui tam action.
 If the employer does act against a whistleblower, he or she can file a civil lawsuit alleging retaliation and will be entitled to two times back pay and reinstatement, among other remedies.
 The employee whistleblower must be able to prove that the employer knew that the employee was engaged in acts in furtherance of a qui tam action.

 Why are Qui Tam cases filed “under seal,” and what does that mean?